DeepakDani/Interview/Interview-Question.md

 But when we pass particular directory with –warehouse-dir it will treat directory as parent directory and create sub directory inside the parent directory with the name of table name.

+The SerDe interface allows you to instruct Hive as to how a record should be processed.
+A SerDe is a combination of a Serializer and a Deserializer (hence, Ser-De).
+The Deserializer interface takes a string or binary representation of a record, and translates it into a Java object that Hive can manipulate.
+The Serializer, however, will take a Java object that Hive has been working with, and turn it into something that Hive can write to HDFS or another supported system.
+Commonly, Deserializers are used at query time to execute SELECT statements, and Serializers are used when writing data, such as through an INSERT-SELECT statement.